CephalofairGames/gloomhaven2e-faq/index.md

 - 2025-09-24 - Sc19 does not have errata for monster counts.
 - 2025-10-01 - Sc11 and Mindthief mastery clarification
 - 2025-10-07 - Added Note perk clarification.
+- 2025-10-14 - Ruling on optional elemental infusions

 <script>